goeb/reqflow/docs/index.md

     stat [doc ...]
 Print the status of requirements in all documents or the given documents.
 Without additionnal option, only
                     unresolved coverage issues are reported.
+         -e         When combined with -s, exit with code 2 if the coverage ratio is not 100%.
          -s         Print a one-line summary for each document.
          -v         Print the status of all requirements.
                     Status codes: